seth127/MundusCentrum/README.md

 ## To Do

 * Move these to issues
+* Auto write Rmd's for each player
+  * every reconcile_*() call?
+A special end of turn call? (probably the former)
+  * this is what we'll auto email
+  * might need a print_res method for players
 * s3 classes for game and game_df and maybe others (player?)
 * Check legal moves
   * inside move_unit() need to check the unit's movement and location and MAP borders